usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% figure Figure 43a %}
 {% asset design-standards/fig_43a.gif alt="" %}
 {% figcaption %}
-<strong>Proportions, International Symbol of Accessibility.</strong> The diagram illustrates the International Symbol of Accessibility on a grid background.
+<p><strong>Proportions, International Symbol of Accessibility.</strong> The diagram illustrates the International Symbol of Accessibility on a grid background.</p>
 {% endfigcaption %}
 {% endfigure %}